i18next/i18next-gitbook/overview/comparison-to-others.md

+---
+description: "Why i18next: sustainability, maturity, extensibility and richness, and answers to the claims that it is complicated, bloated or too big."
+---

 # Comparison to others

 You now might expect we compare eg. react-i18next to react-intl but that won't happen ;).
 But we will list why you should trust i18next to be the best choice for internationalization.